Blessed-Shammah/civic-bounty/README.md

-Here's a README.md that explains what we've built:

-# Civic Auth Web3 Wallet Demo
+# Civic Auth Web3 Wallet Demo: [https://civic-dapp.vercel.app/]

 A demonstration of Civic Auth integration with Web3 functionality, showcasing authentication and embedded wallet features.
 This project was built as part of Civic's alpha testing program.